WANGXinyiLinda/concept-based-demonstration-selection/README.md

 # Large Language Models Are Implicitly Topic Models: Explaining and Finding Good Demonstrations for In-Context Learning

+This is the official repository of the paper [Large Language Models Are Implicitly Topic Models: Explaining and Finding Good Demonstrations for In-Context Learning](https://arxiv.org/abs/2301.11916).
+A large portion of the code is based on the [MetaICL codebase](https://github.com/facebookresearch/MetaICL).

 ## Preparation

 The code is tested with python 3.8.

-A large portion of the code is based on the [MetaICL codebase](https://github.com/facebookresearch/MetaICL).

 Install the data dependencies and download the data.
 ```bash